< Back to Articles

 As the gut comes off of the splitting machine one of the workers separates the mucose and submucose layers from the muscular and serose layers, as can be seen in our video below:

 The muscular and serosa layers are very tightly bound together.
 It is difficult, but possible, to separate these layers and it is my understanding that some makers in the past have done this prior to twisting the strings.
-However, we at Gamut Music are dictated to reproducing historical strings — and no less an authority on string making is Marin Mersenne, who was quite clear about which layers of the intestine should be used in string making when he made the comment about the habits of string makers:
+However, we at Gamut Music are dedicated to reproducing historical strings — and no less an authority on string making is Marin Mersenne, who was quite clear about which layers of the intestine should be used in string making when he made the comment about the habits of string makers:

 “But they soak them [casings] a day before winding them upon their pegs, so as to clean them and to draw off the fat and all that is superfluous, and so as to leave the membrane alone, of three sorts of fibers, that is, the straight, the transverse, and the oblique, from which it takes its strength…)